 I entered his taxi and sat beside a very tall lady.
 She was really tall, taller than i am.
 Her long legs like a bamboo prevented me from stretching mine so i had to bear with her.
 In less than 5minutes the taxi got filled with passengers and we left for gwags immediately.

-I think the situation of things in the country has really gone sour and most people believe the present administration has no agenda for Nigeria.
-A lot of arguements came up in the taxi, passengers were begining to attack each other verbally and from no where i heard the word balderdash.
+The situation of things in the country has really gone bad and most people believe the present administration has no plan for Nigeria.
+A lot of arguements came up in the taxi, passengers were begining to attack each other verbally and from no where came the word balderdash.
 What a vocabulary i said to myself and smiled.
 The word reminded me of my favourite uncle “The Heavy Guy Man” as we fondly called him.
 So i have decided to tell you a little about him.

 The heavy guy man was an alcohol enthuasiast a probably damaged liver i guess.
 I still remember seeing bottles of Seaman and Calypso in his living room those times i visited, he called it “Oyibo Kai Kai”.
 Cooking was part of his hubby , whenever he was off from work his wife begged him to leave the kitchen, he would tease her and say “dont worry when i’m done you will know i cook better than you do”.
 He loved to speak with big outdated words just to make himself appear like one who is learned and well exposed.
 He used words like Cankrum, Diot, Cap a pie, Flabagasted, Balderdash, Betimes, etc and whenever you made him angry he didnt care if you were a male or a female he would call you a swain.
 As a child i was so proud to hear him speak and would say to my friends, thats my uncle.
 I got to high school and discovered the heavy guy man didn’t know the meaning of the words he used, he was just a museum of archaic vocabulary, always ready to show off , very juvial and fun to be with.

 Sadly we lost him after a brief illness.
-Whenever i remember him i’m always happy because he lived and was just being himself…
+I’m happy each time remember him because he lived and was just being himself…

 Thanks for reading this.
 Please drop your comments and lets create a museum for archaic/old fashioned words.